hamdallah90/elasticsearch/README.md

 ```

 ### Comparing Models
 Sometimes you may need to determine if two models are the "same".
-The is method may be used to quickly verify two models have the same ID, index, type, and
+The is method may be used to quickly verify two models have the same ID, index, and connection:
-connection:

 ```php
 if ($post->is($anotherPost)) {